 His hilarious novella, "Why Golf Is So Exciting!
 A Novelty," was published in March in paperback and e-book from Stairway Press in a collection which also includes a revised edition of the critically-acclaimed Toonamint of Champions.

 A Dixie Diary is a heartwarming and hilarious account of Todd’s madcap experience as a rookie Georgia history teacher as well as the kid's experience with Todd as their teacher.

 It was apocalyptic for them, too.

 MORE ABOUT THE DIXIE DIARIST

 Todd's teaching memoir, "Can't Wait to Get There.
-Can't Wait to Leave," at corkscrew turn hilarious, heartwarming, and sometimes heartbreaking, will be published in January by Stairway Press.
+Can't Wait to Leave," at corkscrew turn hilarious, heartwarming, and sometimes heartbreaking, was published in December by Stairway Press.

 Todd is a past recipient of Georgia Trend magazine's "Best and Brightest: 40 under 40" award, given to Georgia's most innovative business, educational, cultural, and political leaders.

 Todd has just been named a featured member of Edutopia, the web site of the George Lucas Educational Foundation, for his astute comments in response to various school and teaching-related articles.
 Edutopia announced, “The Dixie Diarist has plunged into our discussions with wit and insight.”